omniscientreaderfourthwall/Tensor_High_dimension/readme.md

-# My Research Code
+# Objective

-This repository contains the code used for the research presented in [[Tensor neural networks for high-dimensional Fokker-Planck equations](https://arxiv.org/abs/2404.05615)].
+This repository contains the code used for the research presented in [Tensor neural networks for high-dimensional Fokker-Planck equations](https://arxiv.org/abs/2404.05615).

 ## Description